jbellma/equipment-rental/phase-3/README.md

 repeatedly until it is correct.

-                           Please insert a date with a DD/MM/AAAA: as/as/asdf Error, integers were expected to indicate DD, MM and AAAA.
+                           Please insert a date with a DD/MM/AAAA format: as/as/asdf Error, integers were expected to indicate DD, MM and AAAA.
 The expected format is DD/MM/AAAA.

-                           Please insert a date with a DD/MM/AAAA: 1/11/2021
+                           Please insert a date with a DD/MM/AAAA format: 1/11/2021

-                           Please insert a date with a DD/MM/AAAA: 01/15/2021 01/15/2021
+                           Please insert a date with a DD/MM/AAAA format: 01/15/2021 01/15/2021